top of page

 Intent:

-• Listen to, review and evaluate music across a range of historical periods, genres and styles.
+• Listen to, review and evaluate music from a range of historical periods, genres and cultures

-• Appreciate a range of high-quality music from great composers and musicians
+• Appreciate high-quality music from a range of influential composers and musicians

 Implementation:

-Children at St Thomas experience music in a range of contexts:
+Children experience music in a wide range of meaningful contexts:

 50-506327_music-clipart-png-colourful-mu